Chalkhill blue: Biology

-Note that information on this species applies to Great Britain and some details may not be consistent with the species in other parts of its range.
+Note that information in this section applies to Great Britain and some details may not be consistent with the species in other parts of its range.

 This species only produces one generation per year making them a univoltine, which means that this species only breeds once per year and will only produce one set of offspring.

 L. coridon is monophagous, which means that they only feeds on one specific species of plant.
 The larvae or caterpillars of this species feed on the leaves of horseshoe vetch (Hippocrepis comosa).

 When they are ready they pupate on the ground within the leaf litter of the host plants.

 The caterpillars are attended by several different ants of the genera Myrmica, Lasius, Formica, Plagiolepis, Tetramorium, Aphaenogaster and Tapinoma.

 This butterfly is usually seen on the wing from June to October.

 In the research into the effects of trophic interaction and fragmentation it was found that there are no known parasitoids that are specialized to this species, but there are other parasitoids that are related to other species that are part of the family Lycaenidae which will sometimes predate this species.
 It could be a viable option that the parasitoids that did predate upon this species became extinct due to the fragmentation of their habitat in the past.